The spherical symmetry Black hole collapse in expanding universe: DISCUSSION

 \section{DISCUSSION}

-Considering the back hole as a dynamical object in expanding background shows new properties that a schwarzschild back hole is not able to show.
+Considering the back hole as a dynamical object in expanding background shows new properties that a Schwarzschild back hole is not able to show.
 In particular, the mass and the flux of matter can have different properties in expanding background.
-Recent analysis has shown that these dynamical BHs have flexibility to explore some basic questions such as cosmic censorship conjecture, quasi-local definition masses and BH thermodynamic in non asymptotic flat back ground \cite{ashtekar02, cencorship}.
-Thus, the fist attempt is making a good model for these BH (cosmological BH) with reasonable kind of matter \cite{man}.
-In this paper we assumed some acceptable properties for these BH and consider its singularity and its horizons behavior along the time.
-We found that the singularity line shows a special behavior and MTT becomes dynamical horizon as a candidate for BH boundary in non asymptotic flat background.
+Recent analysis has shown that these dynamical BHs have the flexibility to explore some basic questions such as cosmic censorship conjecture, quasi-local definition masses and BH thermodynamic in non-asymptotic flat background \cite{ashtekar02, cencorship}.
+Thus, the first attempt is making a good model for these BH (cosmological BH) with a reasonable kind of matter \cite{man}.
+In this paper, we assumed some acceptable properties for these BH and consider its singularity and its horizons behavior along the time.
+We found that the singularity line shows a special behavior and MTT becomes dynamical horizon as a candidate for BH boundary in non-asymptotic flat background.
 Furthermore, in terms of global behavior in time, Misner-Sharp mass has this ability to describe the mass of the cosmological BH and its time evolution across the dynamical horizon becomes the fluid accretion.
-In contrast the schwarzschild BH, the light with infinite redshift cannot come from the apparent horizon to distance observer.
-We showed that for the dust cosmological collapse, the apparent horizon becomes infinite redshift surface only at late time for distance observer.
-Finally, we found that we can neglect the cosmological constant (as a dark energy candidate) for local behavior of the BH in time.
+In contrast to the Schwarzschild BH, the light with infinite redshift cannot come from the apparent horizon to distance observer.
+We showed that for the dust cosmological collapse, the apparent horizon becomes infinite redshift surface only at the late time for distance observer.
+Finally, we found that we can neglect the cosmological constant (as a dark energy candidate) for the local behavior of the BH in time.\\